knime/knime-business-hub-public/networking/ingress-nginx/README.md

 - `kubectl` matching the cluster version
 - latest `helm` version, if installing ingress-nginx using a helm chart https://helm.sh/docs/intro/quickstart/

+> **Note**: Some features in KNIME Business Hub, eg the Job Viewer, use websockets.
+If an external proxy or load balancer is used it needs to be websocket compatible.

 ## Deploy ingress-nginx

 If an ingress-nginx controller is not already deployed in the cluster you'll need to deploy one first.
 We are using the [official ingress-nginx chart developed by the Kubernetes project](https://github.com/kubernetes/ingress-nginx).